Skip to main content

 docker8

-Stop running containers while preserving their state and data, which can be restored using the docker-compose up command.
+Stop running containers while preserving their state and data.
+However it can be restored using the docker-compose up command.

 docker9

-Stop containers and remove related data such as containers, networks, and volumes.
-This cannot be restored using the docker-compose up command.
+Stop containers and remove related data such as containers, networks, and volumes. ⚠️ Warning: This cannot be undone with the docker-compose up command.
+Make sure you back up your data first!

 docker10